 Likewise, you don’t have to look too far to find rivals like the Volvo XC90 that are more economical than the Sport PHEV, which averages up to 87mpg in official tests.
 But, thanks to its combination of a 2.0-litre turbocharged petrol engine with an electric motor and a battery pack, this P400e can work out as much cheaper to run that other Range Rover Sport models.

 The reason we say "can work out…" rather than "will…" is the same as for any plug-in hybrid: the economy you get depends hugely on the kind of driving you do.
 The Sport works best if you have a fairly short commute and can top up the batteries frequently.
 The higher your annual mileage and the more time you spend on motorways, the more likely it is that a diesel Range Rover will make more sense.

-Still, the electric range of 25 miles isn’t significantly beaten by any of the Sport's rivals, and low CO2 emissions mean this is by far the best Range Rover Sport for company-car drivers.
-It incurs BiK tax at just 12%, whereas other Sports are more expensive.
+Still, low CO2 emissions mean this is by far the best Range Rover Sport for company-car drivers.
+It incurs BiK tax at just 18%, whereas other Sports are more expensive.

 Range Rover Sport PHEV insurance group

 The plug-in versions of the Range Rover Sport sit in relatively high insurance groups – either group 49 or 50, depending on the trim level – but by the standards of the model, that’s not too bad.
 After all, most other Range Rover Sports sit in at least group 45.